 The panelists agreed it’s important in a pitch to know the brand of the buyer you’re pursuing with your talent, and to make sure the attached on-camera talent fits with that buyer.
 A network you’re pursuing might have a star comedian that would be a great fit for your series, which would be preferable instead of using talent that promotes a competitor.

 Another change that Baumgard noted is more often star talent want to know about what a project is before they sign on, as opposed to being in a holding deal with a production company.

 Additionally, more online personalities and social media influencers are working in unscripted spaces, whereas previously they could make more money working on their videos from home than in a full season of unscripted work.
-But now, Kemler said more of these influencers are seeing the value of working on unscripted TV, to find an audience they wouldn’t otherwise.
+But now, Kamler said more of these influencers are seeing the value of working on unscripted TV, to find an audience they wouldn’t otherwise.

-“Influencers have realized that if they’re looking for longevity in some ways or they want to have brands or they want to have products, they need to be appealing to an older audience,” Kemler said.
+“Influencers have realized that if they’re looking for longevity in some ways or they want to have brands or they want to have products, they need to be appealing to an older audience,” Kamler said.

 But, for Day, just because social media influencers with large audiences are interested doesn’t mean they’ll necessarily make a good host for an unscripted series.